 “Who?” asks Asa coming down the stairs.

 He stops short when he sees me standing in the foyer.
-“What the hell are you doing here?”
-He says this through gritted teeth, voice dripping with contempt.
-“I thought I told you never to come back.”
+“What the hell are you doing here?” he says this through gritted teeth, voice dripping with contempt.
+“I thought I told you to never come back.”